MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 ---

-`Az.Cli` is an easy-to-use Python interface that is intuitive if you are already familiar with the Azure CLI - just run `az("group list")` to query all resource groups after importing the package.
+`Az.Cli` is an easy-to-use Python interface that is intuitive if you are already familiar with the Azure CLI - just run `az("group list")` to query all resource groups after importing the installed package.
 The interface is providing a way to interact with Azure using Python using a well known standard - the Azure CLI.

 Every command that is available in the Azure CLI can be executed using the smaller helper function `az("")`.